eProsima/Fast-DDS/README.md

 The latest, up to date binary release of *eprosima Fast RTPS* can be obtained from the <a href='http://www.eprosima.com'>company website</a>.

 ### Installation from Source
-To compile *eprosima Fast RTPS* from source, at least Cmake version 2.8.12 is needed.
+To compile *eprosima Fast RTPS* from source, at least Cmake version 2.8.12 and Boost 1.61 are needed.
 Clone the project from GitHub:

     $ git clone https://github.com/eProsima/Fast-RTPS